UvaCsl/HemoCell/doc/user_guide/xml_files.rst

 The configuration that is used at runtime by the case.
 The configuration file should be valid xml.
 The first tag should always be ``<hemocell>``.
-Within the hemocell you can specify any tag that can be used in your simulation after you initialized the config file like this::
+Within the HemoCell you can specify any tag that can be used in your simulation after you initialized the config file like this::

   (*hemocell.cfg)["domain"]["<your attribute>"].read<type>()

-Most tags are used within the hemocell framework to configure options.
+Most tags are used within the HemoCell framework to configure options.
 However some are used from the **case.cpp** file and thus are not present in all cases.
 These options are denoted with a bold **case.cpp**.